Taylor Swift Vienna concert terror plot: Security

 Swift concluded the European leg of the Eras Tour with five shows in London between 15 and 20 August 2024.
 Mayor Sadiq Khan said London would "carry on" with hosting Swift's forthcoming concerts at the Wembley Stadium, as the city has "a huge amount of experience in policing these events, we're never complacent, many lessons were learned after the awful Manchester Arena attack."
 The Metropolitan Police stated, "there is nothing to indicate that the matters being investigated by the Austrian authorities will have an impact on upcoming events here in London.
 As always, we will continue to keep any new information under careful review."
 The UK Minister of State for Policing, Fire and Crime Prevention, Diana Johnson, spoke to LBC, promising that the Scotland Yard will look at "all the intelligence" ahead of Swift's London concerts.

 It was reported that Swift was in a "lockdown" ahead of her London shows, having been given strict "presidential level" security to safeguard herself, her dancers and her touring crew.
-The administration of Wembley Stadium, in collaboration with the police, a safety advisory group and other relevant authorities, imposed stricter safety protocols than the usual.
-It banned gathering outside the stadium, including tailgating, "to support with the safe entry and exit of everyone within the stadium."
+The administration of Wembley Stadium banned gathering outside the stadium, including tailgating, "to support with the safe entry and exit of everyone within the stadium."
 In Toronto, Canada, the penultimate stop of the Eras Tour, mayor of Toronto Olivia Chow promised that "comprehensive security will be in place" for the duration of Swift's concerts.

 Nehammer, in an interview for Bild, opined that it has become mandatory for Austrian agencies to undergo technical upgrades "so they're on an equal footing with terrorists, with organised crime, so we can combat them," and in order to do that, "it's vital that messenger services like WhatsApp, Signal, Telegram can be decrypted for security authorities, under judicial oversight, while upholding the rule of law".
 At the time, Bild noted Nehammer was seeking re-election in the 2024 Austrian legislative election.

 Organisers of the Sziget Festival, Hungary's largest music festival, increased security readiness for the 2024 edition of the event as a precautionary measure.
 The festival, which took place from 7 to 12 August 2024 on the Óbuda island in Budapest, the capital of Hungary, was reported to have been monitored by thousands of security staff—including Hungarian police officers and counter-terrorism experts—as well as up to 50 security cameras.